matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 Clients already discover the homeserver when doing a server discovery via the well-known document.

-Two new fields are added to this document to support OIDC Provider discovery:
+A new `m.authentication` field is added to this document to support OIDC Provider discovery.
+It is an object containing two fields:

 - REQUIRED `issuer` - the OIDC Provider that is trusted by the homeserver
 - OPTIONAL `account` - the URL where the user is able to access the account management capabilities of the OIDC Provider